inquiztr/next-starter/README.md

 ## Standard NextJS starter repo. ##

 Whats different is this also has:
-1.ESLint -for enforcing coding standards
+1. ESLint -for enforcing coding standards
-2.PRETTIER  -for enforcing auto formatting 3.Typescript  - for type checking
+2. PRETTIER  -for enforcing auto formatting
+3. Typescript  - for type checking
-4.Some sample components setup
+4. Some sample components setup
-5.i18Next npm package for page translation
+5. i18Next npm package for page translation